gpershing/swap_wasm/README.md

 # SWAP

-This is a port of an iOS puzzle game I made to web/desktop using Rust, WebAssembly, and [egui](https://github.com/emilk/egui/).
+This is and iOS puzzle game I made, ported to web/desktop using Rust, WebAssembly, and [egui](https://github.com/emilk/egui/).

 It's a bit less polished than the app version.
 I made this as a way to preserve my work without relying on (and paying) Apple.
 I don't have plans to actively develop it at the moment, but I may return at some point to add a better generator, curated puzzles, ui improvements, etc.